CKiD: Long-term pediatric nephrology study yields results

 Presented by Bradley A. Warady, MD, Division Director, Nephrology

-As the Midwest Clinical Coordinating Center for the NIH-funded Chronic Kidney Disease in Children (CKiD) study, Children’s Mercy Hospitals and Clinics in Kansas City is at the center of improving treatment for kids with chronic kidney disease (CKD).
+As the Midwest Clinical Coordinating Center for the NIH-funded Chronic Kidney Disease in Children (CKiD) study, Children’s Mercy Kansas City is at the center of improving treatment for kids with chronic kidney disease (CKD).
 Children’s Mercy’s Division Director of Nephrology, Bradley A. Warady, MD, serves as the study’s co-principal investigator.
 With more than 600 children enrolled in the study from 50 participating sites, CKiD is the largest study of its kind ever conducted in North America.

 The goal of this landmark study is to identify the factors that lead to the progression of kidney disease in children and to define the impact of CKD on the growth, neurocognitive development, health-related quality of life (HRQoL) and risk for cardiovascular disease in these patients.